Monthly Archives: October 2011

 Wherefore the urban farm? — Land-based organizing in urban America

 Agriculture is the backbone of a people.
 A people’s ability to do work and live as a healthy society rests upon its ability to feed itself sustainably.
-Agriculture is also the most widespread direct interface a people will make with … Continue reading
+Agriculture is also the most widespread direct interface a people will make with the land.
+The way people grow food reveals their ability to care for the environment.

 1 Comment